-6.Awareness
+6. Awareness

-ABP's employees have been made aware of the Modern Slavery Act 2015 and the ABP Anti-Slavery & Human Trafficking Policy and guidance has been issued in relation to these, which is also available to all new employees.
-We recognise that the risk of modern slavery is ongoing and as such, ABP will keep under review the guidance that it provides to its employees and the need for more detailed training that may in the future need to be provided to relevant individuals in the business.
+ABP periodically reminds its employees of the Modern Slavery Act 2015 and the ABP Anti-Slavery & Human Trafficking Policy through its internal communications.
+We recognise that the risk of modern slavery is ongoing and as such, ABP will keep under review the guidance and whether any specific training may be required.